apache/gravitino/docs/trino-connector/catalog-iceberg.md

 ## Basic usage examples

+You need to do the following steps before you can use the Iceberg catalog in Trino through Gravitino.

-First, you need to create a metalake and catalog in Gravitino.
+- Create a metalake and catalog in Gravitino.
+Assuming that the metalake name is `test` and the catalog name is `iceberg_test`,
-For example, create a new metalake named `test` and create a new catalog named `iceberg_test` using the `lakehouse-iceberg` provider.
-And configure the Metalake `test` into the `Graviton connector`.
-For More information about the Iceberg catalog, please refer to [Iceberg catalog](../lakehouse-iceberg-catalog).
+- then you can use the following code to create them in Gravitino:

 ```bash
 curl -X POST -H "Content-Type: application/json" \